Spider-Man: Far From Home Case Study

 “We researched airplanes such as G7 Gulfstream jets and F35 thrusters.
 As with the satellite, it was a case of marrying that functionality with the extravagance and sci-fi of Stark,” says Grosshans.
 “Once we’d built the asset, we shared it with other vendors for use in their shots.”

-The filming of the interior scenes took place against green screen.
+The filming of the interior scenes took place against the green screen.
 “The only things that survived from the plate were Jon Favreau and Tom Holland,” says Engelbrecht.
 “We built the jet interior as a detailed, beautiful environment.
 The challenge was integrating the two actors into it.”

 “We built out two lighting passes to achieve this,” says Elophe.
 “We matched one to the plate and the studio lighting set up.
 We based the other on external CG environments, like aerodynamic lighting, CG clouds, and trees.
 In comp, we would defer to the lighting setup that produced the best results for the shot.
 We also used interior renders of the jet to create reflections on the surrounding windows.”